Art of the My Little Pony: Friendship Is Magic fandom: Controversies

-Some fan content has been deemed racist, such as a white pony original character named "Aryanne" who has a swastika for a cutie mark.
+Some fan content has been deemed racist, such as a white pony original character named Aryanne (derived from "aryan") who has a swastika for a cutie mark.
 During the George Floyd protests, The Atlantic reported that some :/mlp/ users mocked the protests by upvoting racist fan art on Derpibooru and downvoting pro-Black Lives Matter artwork.
 This led to Derpibooru's first major policy change that permitted moderators to ban images uploaded solely to incite controversy.